 “A low-carbohydrate diet can have a wide, unclear definition,” says Holly Klamer, M.S., R.D., “but in general terms, it means following a diet that has less than 45 to 65 percent of [total daily] calories from carbohydrates.”

 Some low-carb diets, like the modern Atkins diet, limit trans fat and sugar in addition to carbs, while a ketogenic diet drastically reduces carbs, and reduces protein, and replaces them with fats.

 In general, however, most low-carb diets focus on limiting refined grains and starches (like white bread, pasta, and potatoes) in favor of lean protein, whole grains, non-starchy veggies, and low-glycemic fruits.

-The main intention behind any low-carb diet — to reduce the amount of less healthy more processed carbs you consume on a regular basis — isn’t inherently a bad idea, but you need to be smart about how you execute it.
+The main intention behind any low-carb diet or low-carb meal prep plan — to reduce the amount of less healthy more processed carbs you consume on a regular basis — isn’t inherently a bad idea, but you need to be smart about how you execute it.
 As always, talk to a medical expert and registered dietitian before starting any new diet plan to make sure it will meet your unique needs.

 2. Go Slow

 Adopting new eating habits takes time and patience, which is why it’s important to go slowly and be realistic about your expectations for weight loss.

 “Many people get discouraged when starting a low-carb diet because it can take weeks to see results [from actual fat loss],” says Sharon George, M.S., R.D., C.D.N.

 Though you might see a lower number on the scale in the first week of eating low-carb, this change is probably a result of losing water weight.
 The process of shedding fat is more gradual.
 If that’s the case, remember that slow and steady is more sustainable over the long-term.